 All of these have been achieved while not sacrificing quality, and Trex® is known for warranties that are among the best in the industry.
 The company also provides live product support, literature and overall transparency when it comes to its products, its processes, and its history.

-Wood decks are still the most common in mid-Michigan because wood is still the most economical and readily available material option.
-But when you begin considering what material is best for your project, your home and your budget, think both short term and long term.
+Wood decks are still the most common in Mid-Michigan, however wood has been becoming more expense in recent years and less readily available material option.
+So when you begin considering what material is best for your project, your home and your budget, think both short term and long term.

 For many homeowners, especially those planning smaller decks that are near the ground, a little elbow grease a couple times each year is worth the savings.
 However, those considering large, two-story or multi-level decks may want to take a closer look at the benefits of composite deck materials like Trex® over wood, unless they really want to handle the maintenance themselves or hire a company to do it.